forseti-security/forseti-security/_docs/_latest/develop/dev/setup.md

 * A Github account.
 * A Google Cloud Platform (GCP) organization.
 * A GCP project for Forseti with billing enabled.
-* The ability to assign roles on your organization's Cloud IAM policy.
+* The ability to assign roles on your organization's Cloud Identity and Access Management (Cloud IAM) policy.
 * The ability to assign G Suite domain-wide delegation to the Forseti service account.

 ## Setting up GCP infrastructure